phobologic/signal0.com/2012/07/11/modifying_tinkerer_themes.rst

 Modifying Tinkerer Themes
 =========================

+*Update: After I wrote this I ended up going back to the 'native' pygments style.
+The reason was that monokai didn't seem to produce css for the shell console code-block type, and I wanted those blocks to be pretty like the rest of them.*

 So one of the reasons it took me so long to create this site was that I had a really hard time finding a system I liked to create it with.
 My thought process on that is probably the content of another blog post, but since I'm